Skip To Main Content

 Top Rankings

-All four Rockwood high schools received top rankings by U.S. News & World Report on the 2024 Best High Schools list.
+All four Rockwood high schools received top rankings by U.S. News & World Report on the 2025-2026 Best High Schools list.
 Nearly 18,000 public schools were ranked on six factors based on their performance on state assessments and how well they prepare students for college.
-In the state of Missouri, Lafayette ranked fifth, Marquette ranked 11th, Rockwood Summit ranked 14th, and Eureka ranked 21st.
-Six other Rockwood schools — Chesterfield Elementary, Crestview Middle, Kehrs Mill Elementary, Rockwood Valley Middle, Wild Horse Elementary and Wildwood Middle — also ranked in the top 4.5 percent of state public schools in U.S. News & World Report's K-8 school rankings this fall.
+In the state of Missouri, Lafayette ranked fifth, Marquette ranked 15th, Eureka ranked 23rd, and Rockwood Summit ranked 61st.
+Six other Rockwood schools — Chesterfield Elementary, Crestview Middle, Kehrs Mill Elementary, Rockwood Valley Middle, Wild Horse Elementary and Wildwood Middle — also ranked in the top 5.7 percent of state public schools in U.S. News & World Report's K-8 school rankings this fall.

 Niche.com, a website that helps families discover schools and neighborhoods, recently revealed its top public high schools, and all four Rockwood high schools made the list.
-According to Niche, Lafayette ranked third in the state, Marquette ranked fourth, Rockwood Summit ranked 12th, and Eureka ranked 30th.
+According to Niche, Lafayette ranked fourth in the state, Marquette ranked sixth, Rockwood Summit ranked 12th, and Eureka ranked 26th.
 See how we did as a district.

 High Scoring Assessments